HarryEazy/SE2-Homework/README.md

 # 3. Redundancy and Diversity

-The Airbus 340 Flight Control System employs extensive redundancy and diversity measures to ensure dependability.
+**The Airbus 340 Flight Control System employs extensive redundancy and diversity measures to ensure dependability.
 Use the internet to research the Airbus 340 FCS.
-Describe the redundancy and diversity measures used by Airbus in the A340aircraft.
+Describe the redundancy and diversity measures used by Airbus in the A340 aircraft.**

 When an aircraft is in operation there is no failsafe state so therefore the system must be designed to operate with faults.